visualbis/VV-Docs/docs/user-guide/profile-settings.md

 *Profile Settings Icon*

-For our example, the user has configured the email id as "<Jack@vbi.com>" and Division Name as “VBI User” (see Figure below).
+For our example, the user has configured the email id as "<Jack@vbi.com>" and Division Name as "VBI User" (see Figure below).

   <div style={{textAlign: 'center'}}>
     <Zoom>